pointcaster/ba_ffconvert/README.md

 ---

 ### GIF Conversion
-- Bonus scripts allow you to convert videos or EXR sequences directly to GIFs:
 - Hardcoded settings: 12.5 FPS and 960px horizontal width.
 - For EXR sequences, transparency is preserved if present.
 - Note: FPS may behave differently when converting sequences.

 ---

 ### Video Conversion
-- Bonus scripts are included for converting any video to H.264.
 - Two versions are provided:
   - **NVIDIA GPU**: Faster but slightly lower quality.
   - **CPU**: Slower but offers highest quality.